CCYHA House Program

 - Increased competition: A smaller ice surface makes players of all skill levels think and act quicker, resulting in more frequent battles for the puck.

-NEW for the 2019-2020 season: Due to the number of 8U players and the varying skill level at this age group, CCYHA will tier this division in order to improve practices, games and enhance the overall development experience of all our players.
+Due to the number of 8U players and the varying skill level at this age group, CCYHA will tier this division as follows in order to improve practices, games and enhance the overall development experience of all our players.

 During the first month of the season, all 8U players will be evaluated at every session.
 The evaluations will be based on the skaters’ Control, Confidence, Coordination and Coachability.
 Skaters will need to be aware of others on the ice, have respect for their teammates and coaches, and be willing to challenge themselves as we continue to emphasize the fundamentals, especially all aspects of skating.